Literary Arts

 Writing Sample Process for Workshops

-The classes listed here will require writing samples.
-Any Brown or RISD undergraduate may apply to take below-1000 level workshops.
+Any Brown or RISD undergraduate may apply to take below-1000 level workshops – and all Brown or RISD students may apply to take 1000-level workshops.

 Deadline

-Writing samples may be submitted starting on Tuesday, 3 September and are due by 5 pm ET on Wednesday, 4 September 2024 (some instructors may accept writing samples through 5 pm ET on 5 or 6 September; those links will remain active until that time).
-Instructors will notify those who've applied of the results by day's end on Monday, 9 September 2024.
+Writing samples may be submitted starting on Tuesday, 2 September and are due by 5 pm ET on Wednesday, 3 September 2025 (some instructors may accept writing samples through 5 pm ET on 4 or 5 September; those links will remain active until that time).
+Instructors will notify those who've applied of the results by day's end on Monday, 8 September.

 Submission